pagkly/Zed/Investopedia4/Pro Forma Definition.md

 Essentially, pro forma statements present expected corporate results to outsiders and often feature in investment proposals.
 A pro forma [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) is a financial statement that uses the pro forma calculation method, mainly to draw potential investors' focus to specific figures when a company issues an [earnings announcement](https://www.investopedia.com/terms/e/earnings-announcement.asp).
 Companies may also design pro forma statements to assess the potential earnings value of a proposed business change, such as an acquisition or a merger.

-Investors should be aware that a company’s pro forma financial statements may hold figures or calculations that are not in compliance with [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP).
-Sometimes, pro forma figures differ vastly from those generated within a GAAP framework, as pro forma results will make adjustments to GAAP numbers to highlight important aspects of the company's operating performance.1
+Investors should be aware that a company’s pro forma financial statements may [[Hold|hold]] figures or calculations that are not in compliance with [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP).
+Sometimes, pro forma figures differ vastly from those generated within a GAAP framework, as pro forma results [[Will|will]] make adjustments to GAAP numbers to highlight important aspects of the company's operating performance.1

 ## Types of Pro Forma